JohnKendrick/PDielec/Sphinx/installation.rst

 Here is an example of creating a Python 3 environment in Anaconda::

    conda create  --name pdielec3 python=3
+   source activate pdielec3
-   conda install --name pdielec3 -c conda-forge scipy source activate pdielec3 pip install matplotlib pip install termcolor pip install xlsxwriter pip install openpyxl pip install pyyaml pip install imageio
+   conda install -c conda-forge scipy conda install pyqt pyopengl matplotlib termcolor openpyxl pyyaml imageio

 Pip (only needed if not using Anaconda)